Lead generation guide

 Content Marketing (SEO)

 I think digital industry came to the point when SEO is Content marketing and vice versa.
 Quite a few formats added up to the traditional texts.
 Here are some of them:

 - Videos can bring a lot of traffic and drive up the number of target actions.
 A number of studies have shown that over 60% of users identify themselves as “visuals”.
 This means they prefer a visual presentation of information.
 Having played on this, you have a chance not only to get more leads, but also to convert them into real buyers.

-- Checkout Neil Patel’s guide to get an idea of platform’s marketing kit
+- Checkout Neil Patel’s guide to get an idea of youtube platform’s marketing kit

 - Video content creation hacks: